akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 # Definition of a rule

 A rule is a set of actions and conditions that allows you to automatise data enrichment.
-For instance, using rules you can:
+For instance, using rules you can automatically:
+- fill in attributes
-- automatically categorise new products based their family
+- categorise new products
-- copy the value from an attribute to another attribute having the same attribute type
-- set a default value to an empty field
+- set a default value to an empty attribute
-- assign families to new products
+- assign values, like a family, to new products
+- copy an attribute's value to another attribute (having the same attribute type)

 Rules can only be imported in Akeneo using a YML file, but you can manage them from the UI.
 Check [How to manage your rules](/articles/manage-your-rules.html) article.